HydroSysPotsdam/Forester/paper/paper.md

 # Model Exploration

-As an exemplary application, \autoref{fig:exploration} shows a decision tree created from Fisher’s Iris data using Matlab that was illustrated with Forester.
+As an exemplary application, Fig. 2 shows a decision tree created from Fisher’s Iris data using Matlab that was illustrated with Forester.
 There are four available features and three classes.
 Forester very quickly clarifies that two out of the four features have never been used and seem to be unimportant.
 This can be learned by employing the split-view for all internal nodes.
 Additionally, by enabling the class flow representation in the links, it becomes evident that the tree could be pruned after the first petal-width split.
 The class distribution is already quite pure, and the two succeeding splits only introduce unnecessary complexity.

 # Limitations and Further Work